-- Event review and financial planning: This is where you and your team explore the details of the event (what the target audience and demographic is, the number of attendees, the venue type, etc), and then build an event budget template against it.
+- Event review and financial planning: This is where you and your team explore the details of the event (event date, what the target audience and demographic is, the number of attendees, the venue type, etc), and then build an event budget template against it.

 - Create an event deck: This is a shareable presentation that you can send to potential investors, sponsors, vendors, clients, and that details the purpose of the event, all pertinent info, and establishes your creative and talent needs.